bbrandom91/Basic_K_Means/README.md

 # Basic_K_Means
-I write an algorithm to implement k-means clustering and apply it to a 2D data set.
+I write an algorithm to implement k-means clustering and apply it to the iris dataset.